turinglabsorg/datahub-learn/network-documentation/celo/tutorial/celo-hardhat-deploy-and-nft-app.md

 ```javascript
 const { expect } = require("chai");
 ```
-It's the simple test, just deploying the contract and minting the village,if the contract minted a Village the contract will pass.
+I'ts the basic testeing just deploying the contract and minting the village,if the contract minted a Village the contract will pass.
 ```javascript
 describe("TinyVillage Test", function() {
     it("Should mint village", async function() {